AzureCosmosDB/data-migration-desktop-tool/README.md

 1. Each extension contains a README document that outlines configuration for the data migration.
 In this case, locate the configuration for [JSON (Source)](https://github.com/Azure/azure-documentdb-datamigrationtool/tree/feature/begin-core/Extensions/Json/Cosmos.DataTransfer.JsonExtension) and [Cosmos DB (Sink)](https://github.com/Azure/azure-documentdb-datamigrationtool/tree/feature/begin-core/Extensions/Cosmos/Cosmos.DataTransfer.CosmosExtension).

-2. In the Visual Studio Solution Explorer, expand the **Microsoft.Data.Transfer.Core** project, and open **appsettings.json**.
+2. In the Visual Studio Solution Explorer, expand the **Microsoft.Data.Transfer.Core** project, and open **migrationsettings.json**.
 This file provides an example outline of the settings file structure.
 Using the documentation linked above, configure the **JsonSourceSettings** and **Cosmos-NoSqlSinkSettings** sections.
 Ensure the **FilePath** setting is the location where the sample data is extracted.
 The ConnectionString setting can be found on the Cosmos DB Emulator **Quickstart** screen as the **Primary Connection String**.
 Save the file.

     ```json
     {
-        "JSONSourceSettings": {
+        "SourceSettings": {
             "FilePath": "C:\\btcdata\\simple_json.json"
         },
-        "Cosmos-NoSqlSinkSettings": {
+        "SinkSettings": {
             "ConnectionString": "AccountEndpoint=https://localhost:8081/;AccountKey=C2y6yDj...",
             "Database": "datamigration",
             "Container": "btcdata",